HYJungao/hyjungao.github.io/_posts/2025-01-08-DistributedMachineLearning.md

   - After completing the backward, obtain a gradient G of complete size, perform a Reduce-Scatter on G, and aggregate the its part of gradient maintained by itself from other GPUs.
 Communication volume of per GPU is Φ. After the aggregation operation is completed, immediately discard the G that is not maintained by itself.
   - Update W using self-maintained O and G. Since only a portion of W is maintained, there is no need to perform any AllReduce operations on W.
 - ZERO-R:
+  - P_a: Partitioned Activation Checkpointing
+    - Previously, all activations were discarded after calculations were completed.
+Trade calculations for space.
+Now, some activations are discarded, and each GPU maintains one activation block.
+When needed, they are aggregated from other GPUs.
+Trade bandwidth for space.
+    - This is aimed at the collaborative usage of MP (Model Parallelism) in Megatron.
+Megatron requires each GPU to hold a complete piece of X, while P_a only keeps a portion of X on each GPU.
+During computation, the missing parts are aggregated as needed.
+After computation, each GPU holds a complete-sized Y, but only half of the results.
+Typically, an all-reduce operation would be performed, but since each GPU now only maintains a portion, the all-reduce is only performed for the portion each GPU maintains.
+  - C_B: Constant Size Buffer
+    - Allocate a fixed-size buffer.
+The classic approach is to allocate a buffer and wait until it is completely filled before sending the data out.
+Alternatively, a delay limit can be set, such as waiting for more than 1 microsecond.
+Even if the buffer is not fully filled, the data is sent out, and the buffer size is dynamically adjusted.
+If the buffer is frequently filled, it is expanded; if it is often not filled, it is reduced.
+  - M_D: Memory Defragmentation

 ### PipeDream: Generalized Pipeline Parallelism for DNN Training